Sud-ana/opensource_physical_design/README.md

      5.2.

- # Plug in custom cell into design
+ # Plug in custom cell into design TODO
     1. Extract LEF from the custom cell.
         1.1 Use magic command %lef write <filename> to do so.
     2  Plug LEF file into the picorv32a design.